What we know about U.S. probes of Russian meddling in 2016 election

-Former FBI Director James Comey will testify to the U.S. Senate Intelligence Committee on Thursday about Russian involvement in the 2016 presidential election.

-President Donald Trump's abrupt firing of Comey on May 9 renewed attention to allegations by U.S. intelligence agencies that Russia interfered in the election to benefit Trump.
-It also raised questions about the motivations behind Comey's dismissal.
+U.S. intelligence agencies have alleged that Russia interfered in the 2016 presidential election to benefit President Donald Trump.

-The following describes what is publicly known and not known about U.S. investigations into meddling and possible collusion between Russia and members of the Trump campaign:
+Law enforcement agencies and congressional committees are investigating Russian meddling and possible collusion with members of Trump's campaign.
+Here is what is publicly known and not known:

 How did the investigations begin?